Soliloquy-Den/the-soliloquy-den/the-memory-of-innovation.md

 <p>The question now is what happens when that transactional logic begins to extend deeper into the organization of creative work itself.</p>

 <p>That's difficult to predict.
 In a contractor-based model, work naturally concludes once the agreed objective has been met.
 Should this model become dominant, something subtler may change.
-People could stop building lives around places and begin building them around opportunities.
-Expertise, in turn, would remain mobile rather than rooted.
-For organizations, mobility means specialists can be brought in when needed and released once the tasks are complete.
+People could stop building lives around places and begin building them around opportunities, with expertise in turn remaining mobile rather than rooted.
+For organizations, mobility means specialists can be brought in when needed and released once the tasks are complete;
-From the perspective of those whose careers become increasingly fragmented, its benefits are considerably less obvious.</p>
+from the perspective of those whose careers become increasingly fragmented, its benefits are considerably less obvious.</p>

 <p>And perhaps that is the point we've forgotten outside those spaces.
 Skills once endured partly as a by-product of necessity, because people and institutions had little choice but to preserve them.
 While that necessity has not entirely disappeared, it started to increasingly compete with another.
 As complex production becomes more expensive, the pressure to optimize grows with it.
 This is not entirely unreasonable.
 When investors commit hundreds of millions to a project, they expect costs to be controlled and returns to be plausible.
 Yet the larger the investment, the less tolerance there may be for the very things creative maturation often requires: time, experimentation, failure, and work whose value cannot always be predicted in advance.</p>